brenton-leighton/multiple-cursors.nvim/README.md

 A multiple cursors plugin for Neovim that works the way multiple cursors work in other editors (such as Visual Studio Code or JetBrains IDEs).
 I.e. create extra cursors and then use Neovim as you normally would.
-Cursors can be added with an up/down movement, with a mouse click, or to matches to the word under the cursor.
+Cursors can be added with an up/down movement, with a mouse click, or by searching for a pattern.

 This plugin also has the ability to do "split pasting": if the number of lines of paste text matches the number of cursors, each line will be inserted at each cursor (this is only implemented for pasting, and not the put commands).